eva-barczykowska/rb_109/README.md

 ## To-Do

+- [ ] Flashcards for "key concepts" behind every point in Table of Contents
+- [ ] Create collection space for explanation of "useful methods", generate my own examples for each.
 - [x] Create local variable scope document
 - [x] Create mutating vs non-mutating methods document
   - [ ] Generate list of mutating methods that do not contain `!`